ibm-cloud-docs/event-notifications/en-templates.md

 	 }
 {{/each}}
 ```
-#### Accessing value from payload where the key contains special chanracters
+#### Accessing a value from a payload where the key contains special characters

 Payload: